oroinc/documentation/commerce/admin_guide/websites/index.rst

 In OroCommerce, you can create multiple websites that target a particular audience, geography, a specific brand, and a segment of goods or services that your company is providing.

+.. note:: The multiple websites management is only available in the Enterprise edition.

 Every website may have:

 * A dedicated web catalog that defines the website content (products, categories, web pages, etc)